ikajdan/collaborative_filtering_benchmarking/README.md

 ---

 The MAE is consistently lower for the 25% missing ratings case across all K values.
 This is expected, as more data generally leads to better predictive accuracy.
-In the case of 75% missing ratings, the algorithm struggles with sparsity, since fewer neighbors have overlapping ratings with the target user, leading to less reliable recommendations.
-Therefore, higher data sparsity may benefit from larger neighborhoods to aggregate more data points and reduce error.
+In the case of 75% missing ratings, the algorithm struggles with sparsity, as fewer neighbors have overlapping ratings with the target user, leading to less reliable recommendations.
+Therefore, higher data sparsity may benefit from larger neighborhoods to aggregate more data points and reduce errors.

 <br>
 <div align="center">